 I’m going to have to admit to loving Christmas.
 I tend to go overboard with all the decorating, the gifting, the eating and the drinking.
 But even with my passion for the season, I’ve experienced Christmases which weren’t merry and Holidays that weren’t especially happy.
-It can happen to anyone; what’s worse, it can happen to some people every year.
+It can happen to anyone; what’s worse, it happens to some people every year.

 This isn’t going to be a litany of the multiple possible reasons for that sadness, a method of making you feel guilty, or of enforcing thoughts of gratitude which should be felt.
 Rather, I’m holding out a hand to say that if you’re one of those people feeling sad in the build-up to the festive season and you don’t feel that you should because your life isn’t that bad … then, please stop, right there.